gscontras/probLang/notes.md

 # Chapter 3

+- conservative merge of changes from both sides

+# Chapter 4

 # Chapter 5

 ## open issues

-- why utterance priors and not costs? paper uses the latter;
+- why utterance priors and not costs? paper uses the latter

+# Chapter 6

+# Chapter 7

+# Chapter 8 ::: NEW ::: lexical uncertainty

+- new chapter from upstream fork (Greg) on lexical uncertainty
+- no further changes

 # Chapter 8/9 politeness